What is Scooget?

 Our goal for Scooget is to be a platform where the ranking of contents is determined only by people, and where everyone has an equal opportunity to be heard.
 It’s an alternative to algorithmically-powered platforms racing for attention that’s great for their profits but, are at times, bad for content creators.

-Scooget enables content creators to aggregate all their product contents (from anywhere online) in a single place, and link those contents directly to shoppable products.
-We believe it can help you as a creator to better engage and expand your audience, thereby increasing your earning potential.
+Scooget enables content creators to aggregate all their product contents from anywhere online under one place, and link those contents directly to shoppable affiliate products.
+You can even add clickable product tags to the cover image of your collection, making it simply the best way for people to discover and shop.
+We believe it can help you as a creator to better engage and expand your audience, thereby improving the earning potential for your work.

 What is a collection item, collection and product in Scooget?